stefmolin/data-morph/docs/quickstart.rst

    Morphing the panda :class:`.Dataset` into the star :class:`.Shape` with marginal plots.

-If you don't want the marginal plots (the histograms on the sides), you can use classic mode:
+If you don't want the marginal plots (the probability density histograms on the sides), you can use classic mode:

 .. code:: console